-5. Woodinville Whiskey
+8. Woodinville Whiskey

 As mentioned earlier, good bourbon (or even bad bourbon) doesn’t have to be made in Kentucky.
 There are terrific smaller distilleries around the country making top-notch spirits, like Woodinville in Washington State.
 Now owned by drinks conglomerate Moët Hennessy, production still operates on a level close to its small craft distillery origins.
 The 90-proof bourbon is distilled at the distillery outside of Seattle and then brought to warehouses in central Washington to age for at least five years.

 Maker’s Mark is not the only wheated bourbon in the game.
 Indeed, it’s far from it.
 Larceny is made at Heaven Hill from a mash bill (68% corn, 20% wheat, 12% malted barley) that the distillery says contains 25% more wheat than its competitors.
 This is kind of a slept-on bourbon, although that has been changing in recent years due to it being priced affordably with a softly sweet palate that is extremely pleasing to both new and experienced drinkers.
 In 2020, Heaven Hill introduced a Barrel Proof version of Larceny which will be released three times a year in limited numbers.
 This is a good, strong bourbon, made up of whiskey aged from six to eight years with the ABV varying per batch.
 Generally, the proof is going to be higher than Maker’s Mark Cask Strength.

-8. Colonel EH Taylor Small Batch Bourbon
+10. Colonel EH Taylor Small Batch Bourbon

 This bourbon has a bit of spice that underlays creamy vanilla and apple notes, and is a great choice for sipping but makes some excellent whiskey cocktails.
 And recently Buffalo Trace released a commemorative edition of EH Taylor Single Barrel, autographed by country artist Chris Stapleton with initial proceeds going to benefit his charity Outlaw State of Kind.
 Additional funds will go to other charities throughout the rest of the year.

-10. Angel’s Envy
+11. Angel’s Envy